flexmonster/flexmonster-mongodb-connector/README.md

 ## Flexmonster Pivot Table & Charts

-Flexmonster Pivot is a powerful JavaScript tool for interactive web reporting.
-It allows you to visualize and analyze data from JSON, CSV, SQL, NoSQL, Elasticsearch, and OLAP data sources quickly and conveniently.
-Flexmonster is designed to integrate seamlessly with any client-side framework and can be easily embedded into your application.
+Flexmonster Pivot Table & Charts is a powerful and fully customizable JavaScript component for web reporting.
+It is packed with all core features for data analysis and can easily become a part of your data visualization project.
+The tool supports popular frameworks like React, Vue, Angular, Blazor, and [more](https://www.flexmonster.com/doc/available-tutorials-integration?r=mongo_connect).
+Also, Flexmonster connects to [any data source](https://www.flexmonster.com/doc/supported-data-sources?r=mongo_connect), including SQL and NoSQL databases, JSON and CSV files, OLAP cubes, and Elasticsearch.

 This package is a Flexmonster Connector for [MongoDB](https://www.mongodb.com/) applications.